dplgpr90/MySqlStatementConverter/README.md

 1 - values as string

-2 - where condition (ie. params to specify columns to be used in the where condition and not in set clause)
+2 - like use into where condition, only percentage added up to now